Learning how to approach retail stores to sell your product is a great skill for wholesale distributors to have in their toolbelt.

 I recommend you read the full article but here are the important highlights:

-- Customise your demonstration to them – every customer is different so do your research
+- Customize your demonstration to them – every customer is different so do your research

 - Tell a story – people relate better if you involve the product in a story